jzeiselmusic/HikerApp/README.md

 - Internet connection for Strava API authentication and data retrieval.
 - Strava app installed on your device for deep linking (optional).

+## Notes
+- Application has only been tested on **Pixel 6a phone with Android 13 and Galaxy Tab A7 with Android 12**
+- If **not** deep-linking, authorization will use default browser.
+Known bug occurs when not using Chrome for default browser.

 ## Setup Instructions

 1. **Clone the Repository**